 Disaster risk mapping is a crucial first step in building campus resilience.
 A spatial-based approach to risk mapping can help identify areas with high levels of vulnerability and design appropriate mitigation strategies.
 The use of GIS technology in disaster risk mapping has proven effective in presenting visual data that can be used as a basis for decision-making (Kristian, 2022; Rodríguez et al., 2018).
 The absence or weakness of a disaster mitigation system on campus has the potential to threaten the safety of the academic community and disrupt the continuity of education, research, and community service.
 Internationally, for example, universities in the United States have developed a systematic and integrated approach to disaster management, one of which is through the development of a Crisis and Emergency Management Plan (CEMP).
 Dillard University, as a university located in an area prone to extreme weather disasters, implements the CEMP as the primary framework for managing disaster risks and impacts.
 Disaster mitigation at Dillard University is implemented through a risk-based approach, considering dominant threats such as tropical storms, floods, and tornadoes (Dillard University, 2025) .
 In addition to Dillard University, Northwestern University has also developed the Emergency Response Framework (ERF) as a comprehensive framework for disaster management based on an all-hazards approach.
-Within this framework, disaster mitigation is positioned as a crucial initial step to reduce risks and impacts before a disaster occurs (Northwestern University, 2021) .
+Within this framework, disaster mitigation is positioned as a crucial initial step to reduce risks and impacts before a disaster occurs.
 Disaster mitigation at Northwestern University is based on a systematic risk identification and assessment process for various potential threats, whether originating from nature, technology, or human activity.
 These threats include extreme weather, hurricanes and tornadoes, fires, infrastructure and utility failures, as well as security disturbances and threats of violence.
-This risk assessment forms the basis for developing policies, procedures, and mitigation plans tailored to the characteristics of the campus environment and surrounding areas (Northwestern University, 2021) .
+This risk assessment forms the basis for developing policies, procedures, and mitigation plans tailored to the characteristics of the campus environment and surrounding areas.

 Various studies have shown that there are still challenges in implementing disaster mitigation policies on campus, both in terms of preparedness, response, and post-disaster recovery.
 According to Kristian (2022) disaster mitigation policies in various educational institutions still face obstacles in implementation, particularly related to the lack of comprehensive risk mapping.
-This is in line with the findings of (Aprillia et al., 2022) which emphasize the importance of a participatory approach in capacity and vulnerability analysis for the protection of vulnerable groups in emergency situations.
+This is in line with the findings of (Aprillia et al., 2022), which emphasise the importance of a participatory approach in capacity and vulnerability analysis for the protection of vulnerable groups in emergency situations.
 Unfortunately, existing mitigation policies still focus on reactive measures rather than risk-based prevention, so campuses often lack optimal preparedness mechanisms.
 In the policy context, various regulations have been issued to strengthen the resilience of educational institutions to disasters.
-Another study by Ritchie et al., (2025) evaluated student involvement in disaster mitigation research on campus through a campus community survey and formulated mitigation strategies that were then discussed with policymakers, demonstrating the need for improved training, warning systems, and risk awareness in academic environments.
+Another study by Ritchie et al. (2025) evaluated student involvement in disaster mitigation research on campus through a campus community survey and formulated mitigation strategies that were then discussed with policymakers, demonstrating the need for improved training, warning systems, and risk awareness in academic environments.
 In line with this, Naim Kapucu & Khosa, (2013) study that developed a model of university involvement in Disaster Risk Reduction Education revealed that the integration of transdisciplinary learning and practice-based experiences enhances the academic role in mitigating and reducing risks on campus and in the surrounding community.
 Furthermore, Chen & Adefila, (2020) research on disaster resilience and culture of preparedness in universities confirms that policies, mitigation curricula, and preparedness programs contribute to the formation of a culture of resilience among academics in facing disasters.